Emerging correlations between diffusing particles evolving via simultaneous resetting with memory

 We now turn to the case of resetting with memory and a general kernel.
 It turns out that the joint distribution $P_r(\vec x,t)$ in this case can also be written under an exact form with a structure very similar to Eq.~(\ref{renewal1}), namely,

 or equivalently

 with $\Phi_t(t')=e^{-r t'}\delta(t'-t)+\Psi_t(t')$ and $p_0(x_i,t')=G_0(x_i,t')=e^{-x_i^2/{4Dt'}}/\sqrt{4\pi\, D\, t'}$ denoting again the one dimensional free Brownian propagator.
 Eq. (\ref{ciid2}) has a c.i.i.d. structure like Eq. (\ref{ciid1}).
 However, the time $t'$ has a quite different meaning and its PDF $\Phi_t(t')$ is no longer given by $\varphi_t(t')$.
+The function $\Psi_t(t')$ is the PDF of the variable $t'$ (to be defined below) due to the trajectories which had one or more resets at time $t$.
 The definition of $t'$ is illustrated in Fig. \ref{ciid.fig} with a two-dimensional process ($N=2$), and can be explained as follows.
 The first term in the rhs of Eq. (\ref{renewal2}), represents, as in standard resetting, the probability that the particle has never reset up to time $t$ and has reached the position $\vec x$ by pure diffusion.
 This term is negligible at late times.
 In the case of one or multiple resetting events, one can notice that the position $\vec x(t)$ can be reached from the initial position $0$ by following a continuous path ${\cal P}$ free of resetting jumps between distant positions (as shown by a red dashed line in Fig.~\ref{ciid.fig}).
 This is a consequence of the fact that resetting occurs to previously visited positions.
 In Fig. \ref{ciid.fig}, for instance, the particle performs a first Brownian path starting from the origin and resets to a previous position and the path 2 starts from this location.
 At the end of path 2, the chosen time in the past $\tau$ belongs to path 1 and the corresponding position is the beginning of path 3.